7 Ways to Maintain Healthy Blood Sugar Levels

 Don’t skip breakfast

-If you frequently miss a morning meal, you'll be more likely to develop type 2 diabetes.
+If you frequently miss a morning meal, you’ll be more likely to develop type 2 diabetes.
 Eating breakfast may help stabilize blood sugar throughout the day.
 Prepare a healthy blend of protein, complex carbs, and fat—yogurt mixed with fruit and nuts, for example.
 Starting the day with lots of simple carbs (such as a bagel and OJ) is just as bad for your blood sugar as skipping the meal, according to experiments at the University of Minnesota.
+Make sure you are also following these rules for healthy blood sugar levels.

 Sweat and strengthen